BSc Neuroscience / Overview

-- Examine how the brain and nervous system generate behaviour, perception, memory and other key functions.
+- Examine how the brain and nervous system generate behaviour, movement, perception, memory, sleep and other key functions.

-- Improve your employability by taking this course with an integrated master's, industrial/professional experience or modern language.
+- Improve your employability by taking this course with an integrated master's, industrial/professional experience, entrepreneurship or modern language.

 Attending an open day is a great way to find out what studying at Manchester is like.
 Find out about our upcoming open days .